aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 You must include the absolute path to the extension.
 It is `/usr/local/lib/php/pecl/20190902/` on my machine.
 To find the path on your machine see my other blog post on configuring VSCode for Laravel development.

-Add the following environment variable:

-`export XDEBUG_CONFIG="idekey=PHPSTORM"`

-> There is a `xdebug.idekey=PHPSTORM` configuration setting that is not added to php.ini because that is a setting used for a remote XDebug server.

 The full list of configuration properties is listed below:

 ```ini